 Since 2010, the Peer Mentorship Program has been helping ease the transition into 1L by matching first-year students with upper-year mentors who share similar academic and social interests.
 The program is administered through the Student Services Office under the direction of Francine Herlehy, Assistant Dean (Student Services) and Professor Donna-Marie Eansor, Faculty Advisor.

-Amanda Hawkins, Law III, will act as Student Coordintaor for the program for the 2018-2019 academic year.
-Building on the many successes of previous leaders (including Jacqueline Goslett, Armin Sethi, Soni Bal, Fariya Walji, Marla Rosenblatt-Worth, Jenna Ward, Francesca D'Aquila-Kelly and Brandon Track), Amanda will play a key role in administration and development of this program.
+Tasha Stansbury, Law III, will act as Student Coordinator for the program for the 2019-2020 academic year.
+Building on the many successes of previous leaders (including Jacqueline Goslett, Armin Sethi, Soni Bal, Fariya Walji, Marla Rosenblatt-Worth, Jenna Ward, Francesca D'Aquila-Kelly, Brandon Track, and Amanda Hawkins), Tasha will play a key role in administration and development of this program.